discord-akairo/discord-akairo/README.md

     - Can also be based on previous arguments.
     - Customizable prompts with embeds, files, etc.
     - Infinite argument prompting.
+- Blocking and monitoring messages with inhibitors.
+  - Run at various stages of command handling.
+    - On all messages.
+    - On messages that are from valid users.
+    - On messages before commands.
+- Modular listeners.
+  - No more gigantic main files with listeners.
+  - Adding your own emitters.
 - Useful utility methods available.
   - Resolvers for members, users, and others that can filter by name.
-  - Shortcut methods for making embeds and collections.
+  - Shortcut methods for making embeds and collections and other things.
   - Helper methods for prompting users for input.
 - Support for SQLite.
   - Default values for keys.